 On October 15, 2021, GCI, LLC entered into an Eighth Amended and Restated Credit Agreement (the "Senior Credit Facility"), which includes a \$550 million revolving credit facility, with a \$25 million sublimit for standby letters of credit, that matures on October 15, 2026 and a \$250 million Term Loan A that matures on October 15, 2027.
-Additionally, the \$400 million Term Loan B which existed prior to the amendment, was repaid in full using the proceeds from the new Term Loan A together with \$150 million in borrowings under the revolving credit facility borrowings under the Senior Credit Facility that are alternate base rate loans bear interest at a per annum rate equal to the alternate base rate plus a margin that varies between 0.50% and 1.75% depending on GCI, LLC's total leverage ratio.
+Additionally, the \$400 million Term Loan B which existed prior to the amendment, was repaid in full using the proceeds from the new Term Loan A together with \$150 million in borrowings under the revolving credit facility.
+The revolving credit facility borrowings under the Senior Credit Facility that are alternate base rate loans bear interest at a per annum rate equal to the alternate base rate plus a margin that varies between 0.50% and 1.75% depending on GCI, LLC's total leverage ratio.
 The revolving credit facility borrowings under the Senior Credit Facility that are LIBOR loans bear interest at a per annum rate equal to the applicable LIBOR plus a margin that varies between 1.50% and 2.75% depending on GCI, LLC's total leverage ratio.
 Term Loan A borrowings that are alternate base rate loans bear interest at a per annum rate equal to the applicable LIBOR plus a margin that varies between 2.00% and 3.25% depending on GCI, LLC's total leverage ratio.
-Principal payments are due quarterly on the Term Loan A equal to 0.25% of the original principal amount, which may step up to 1.25% of the original principal amount, which may step up to 1.25% of the original principal amount, which may step up to 1.25% of the original principal amount, which may step up to 1.25% of the original principal amount, which may step up to 1.25% of the original principal amount, which may step up to 1.25% of the original principal amount, which may step up to 1.25% of the original principal amount, which may step up to 1.25% of the original principal amount, which may step up to 1.25% of the original principal amount of the Term Loan A depending on GCI, LLC's secured leverage ratio.
-Each loan may be prepaid at any time and from time to
+Principal payments are due quarterly on the Term Loan A equal to 0.25% of the original principal amount, which may step up to 1.25% of the original principal amount of the Term Loan A depending on GCI, LLC's secured leverage ratio.
+Each loan may be prepaid at any time and from time to time without penalty other than customary breakage costs.
+Any amounts prepaid on the revolving credit facility may be reborrowed.
+The Senior Credit Facility also provides for customary LIBOR replacement provisions.

 Prior to the amendment, the borrowings under the Senior Credit Facility bore interest at either the alternate base rate or LIBOR (based on an interest period selected by GCI, LLC of one month, two months, three months or six months) at the election of GCI, LLC in each case plus a margin.
 The revolving credit facility borrowings that were alternate base rate loans bore interest at a per annum rate equal to the alternate base rate plus a margin that varied between 0.50% and 1.75% depending on GCI, LLC's total leverage ratio.
-The revolving credit facility borrowings that were state a per annum rate equal to the applicable LIBOR plus a margin that varied between 1.50% and 2.75% depending on GCI, LLC's total leverage ratio.
+The revolving credit facility borrowings that were LIBOR loans bore interest at a per annum rate equal to the applicable LIBOR plus a margin that varied between 1.50% and 2.75% depending on GCI, LLC's total leverage ratio.
 Term Loan B borrowings that were alternate base rate loans bore interest at a per annum rate equal to the alternate base rate plus a margin of 1.75%.
-Term Loan B borrowings that were LIBOR loans bore interest at a per annum rate equal to the applicable LIBOR loans bore interest at a per annum rate equal to the applicable LIBOR loans bore interest at a per annum rate equal to the applicable LIBOR loans bore interest at a per annum rate equal to the applicable LIBOR plus a margin of 2.75% with a LIBOR floor of 0.75%.
+Term Loan B borrowings that were LIBOR loans bore interest at a per annum rate equal to the applicable LIBOR plus a margin of 2.75% with a LIBOR floor of 0.75%.